Rushikesh696/Document-Question-Answering-System/README.md

 | **FAISS**                | Vector database for semantic search           |
 | **SentenceTransformers** | Encoding text chunks into vector embeddings   |

+#### Technologies  Role
+Python
+The core programming language used to build the application logic and integrate all libraries seamlessly.

+Streamlit
+Provides the web interface for uploading PDFs and asking questions, making the app interactive and user-friendly.

+Hugging Face Transformers
+Supplies the pre-trained google/flan-t5-small NLP model to generate answers based on the retrieved context.

+LangChain
+Handles splitting documents, creating retrieval pipelines, and combining context with questions for the model.

+PyPDF2
+Reads and splits PDF files into text chunks that can be processed for semantic search.

+FAISS
+Creates a vector database to store document chunks and retrieve the most relevant ones efficiently.

+SentenceTransformers
+Converts text chunks into embeddings (vectors) so FAISS can perform semantic similarity searches.
 ---

 ##  How It Works